-The wet grip rating for a tyre does not necessarily indicate how suitable the tyre is for the Nordic conditions.
+The wet grip rating for a tire does not necessarily indicate how suitable the tire is for the Nordic conditions.
 The truck and bus tyres from Nokian Tyres are also intended for winter use.
-Check the suitability of the tyres from Nokian Tyres’ usage region recommendations.
+Check the suitability of the tires from Nokian Tyres’ usage region recommendations.

 Fuel savings and driving safety are strongly connected to driver behaviour.
 Please take into account the following: